Static Data Masking (SDM)

 Static Data Masking

 Persistent data masking, or Static Data Masking (SDM) is the primary method of protecting specific data elements at rest.
-These "elements" are typically database column or flat-file field values that are considered sensitive.
-These fields may contain personally identifiable information (PII), protected health information (PHI), primary account numbers (PAN), trade secrets, or other private values.
+These "elements" are typically database column or atomic (fixed or floating) values that are considered sensitive.
+These elements may contain personally identifiable information (PII), protected health information (PHI), primary account numbers (PAN), trade secrets, or other private value.

-The "startpoint" data-centric security product IRI FieldShield -- or the IRI CoSort product and IRI Voracity platform that include the same capabilities -- provide more data discovery and SDM functions for more data sources than any other data masking tool.
-They now also include a state-of-the-art re-ID risk scoring wizard.
+The "startpoint" data-centric security product IRI FieldShield, IRI DarkShield, IRI CellShield -- or the IRI Voracity platform that includes them -- centrally classify data at risk and provide more data discovery and SDM functions for more data sources than any other data masking stack.
+FieldShield also provides state-of-the-art re-ID risk scoring.
+Referential integrity, or deterministic data masking, is achieved through their automatic application of consistent masking functions.

 - multiple, NSA Suite B and FIPS-compliant encryption (and decryption) algorithms, including format-preserving encryption